-I AM BACK!
+I am back!
 I can’t believe it’s been four months since I wrote my last KDrama review—The Lonely Shining Goblin.
 I thought I’d never recover from that one.
-HUH.
-Now, I can’t shut up about Chicago Typewriter!
-HOW IT IS SO UNDERRATED HERE?!
-HOW?!
-HOW CAN YOU SLEEP ON THIS GREAT STORYTELLING???

-Chicago Typewriter was about three friends during 1930 Joseon who foght against Japanese occupation.
+Chicago Typewriter is about three friends during 1930 Joseon who fought against Japanese occupation.
 80 years after, they met again due to unfinished business they had before.
-Would they be able to fulfill their promise in the past?
-How would they manage to accept their reincarnated selves in the present time?
+Would they be able to fulfil their promise in the past?
+How would they manage to accept their reincarnation in the present time?
 What awaits them in the future aside from a liberated country?

 I know.
 Here we go again with reincarnation but Chicago Typewriter has so much more to offer than that.
 I love how smoothly it transitions from present back to the past and back again.
 You can say that the cinematography is so on point.
 The way it changes palette from now and then is flamboyant.

 Can I just say that the 1930 scheme looks like my blog’s motif?
-Maybe one of the reasons why I love the correlation of colors in different coffee blends is it somehow reminds me of the life in the past.
+Maybe one of the reasons why I love the correlation of colours in different coffee blends is it somehow reminds me of life in the past.
 Vintage.
 Nostalgic.
 Rustic.

 They spent their youth using both intelligence and violence as resistance to Japanese rule.
 It opened a door for us to appreciate more the independence we have now—not just in South Korea or here in the Philippines but also in other places around the world.